47degrees/fp-with-arrow-videos/Kleisli.md

 ---

 # Kleisli :: Ask
-The `ask` function create a `Kleisli` with the same input and output type
+The `ask` function creates a `Kleisli` with the same input and output type

 inside the monadic context, so you can extract the dependency into a value